Cutting a tree with Subgraph Complementation is hard, except for some small trees: Trees

 \subsection{Subdivisions of claw}

 A subdivision of a claw has exactly three leaves.
 Due to this, we cannot handle them using the reduction used to handle trees with 4 leaves (Theorem~\ref{thm:i4l4}).
 Let $T = C_{x,y,z}$ be a subdivision of claw, where $x\leq y\leq z$.
 If $x=y=1$, then $T$ is obtained from $P_{z+2}$ by duplicating a leaf.
 Therefore, we can use Lemma~\ref{lem:duplication} and Corollary~\ref{cor:path} to prove the hardness, when $z\geq 4$.
-If $y>1$, then $T$ is prime and if $T$ has at least 9 vertices, then $\overline{T}$ is 5-connected (we will prove this in this section).
-Then the hardness results for 5-connected prime graphs can be used to prove the hardness for $\overline{T}$ and hence for $T$ (Proposition~\ref{pro:complement}).
-But, there is a special subdivision of claw, $C_{1,2,4}$, which is not handled by any of these reductions.
-Further, there is an infinite family of trees, which is obtained by duplicating the leaf adjacent to the center of the claw in $C_{1,2,4}$, not handled by Theorem~\ref{thm:i4l4}.
+If $y>1$, then $T$ is prime and if $T$ has at least 9 vertices, then $\overline{T}$ is 5-connected and has an independent set of size 4 (we will prove this in this section).
+Then the hardness results for 5-connected prime graphs (Theorem~\ref{thm:5-conn}) can be used to prove the hardness for $\overline{T}$ and hence for $T$ (Proposition~\ref{pro:complement}).
+But, there is a particular subdivision of claw, $C_{1,2,4}$, which is not handled by any of these reductions.
+Further, there is an infinite family of trees, which is obtained by duplicating the leaf adjacent to the center of the claw in $C_{1,2,4}$, not handled by Theorem~\ref{thm:i4l4}, as each tree in the family violates condition (ii) of Theorem~\ref{thm:i4l4}.
 This requires us to handle $C_{1,2,4}$ separately.
 We will start this section with a reduction for $C_{1,2,4}$ and end by proving the hardness of \SCTF{T} if $T$ is not among 7 specific subdivisions of claw.